Nonprofits I Support

 Planned Parenthood

-I believe that all people should have access to free birth control and I think Planned Parenthood is doing an excellent job of this.
+I believe that access to free birth control, reproductive health care for all who need the support would contribute to a more equitable and just society.
+Planned Parenthood is doing this work.
 “A trusted health care provider, an informed educator, a passionate advocate, and a global partner helping similar organizations around the world, Planned Parenthood delivers vital reproductive health care, sex education, and information to millions of women, men, and young people worldwide.
 For nearly 100 years, Planned Parenthood has promoted a commonsense approach to women’s health and well-being, based on respect for each individual’s right to make informed, independent decisions about health, sex, and family planning.”